dengste/org-caldav/README.md

       unsafe characters, change upper to lowercase, etc.
     - Google: Click on 'calendar settings' and the id will be shown next to "Calendar Address".
-It is of the form ID@group.calendar.google.com.
+It is of the form `ID@group.calendar.google.com`.
 Do *not* omit the domain!

-* Set org-caldav-inbox to an org filename where new entries from the calendar should be stored.
+* Set `org-caldav-inbox` to an org filename where new entries from the calendar should be stored.
 Just to be safe, I suggest using an empty, dedicated Org file for that.

-* Set org-caldav-files to the list of org files you would like to sync.
-The above org-caldav-inbox will be automatically added, so you don't have to add it here.
+* Set `org-caldav-files` to the list of org files you would like to sync.
+The above `org-caldav-inbox` will be automatically added, so you don't have to add it here.

-* It is usually a good idea to manually set org-icalendar-timezone to the timezone of your remote calendar.
+* It is usually a good idea to manually set `org-icalendar-timezone` to the timezone of your remote calendar.
 It should be a simple string like "Europe/Berlin".
 If that doesn't work and your events are shifted by a few hours, try the setting "UTC" (the SOGo calendar